baleada/docs/src/prose/features/index.md

 ---
 title: What is Baleada Features?
-tags: Composables
 source: vue-features
 publish: true
 order: 0
+summary: Vue 3 composables that lay the foundation for accessible, highly interactive, feature-rich custom components
 ---

-Baleada Features is a collection of functions that implement all kinds of useful features in Vue 3.
+Baleada Features is a collection of composables that implement all kinds of useful features in Vue 3:

-Some of these functions offer simple features, like the ability to reactively track the width of an element, and whether that element is currently wider than certain breakpoints.

-Other functions implement all of the logic for complex, fully accessible interfaces, like tablists, comboboxes, grids, etc.
+- Fine-grained press interactions, normalized across browsers, devices, and input types (mouse, touch, keyboard, etc.)
+- Focus trapping
+- Excel-inspired keyboard interactions for data grids, tables, single- and multi-select dropdowns, menus, and more
+- VS-Code-inspired undo/redo functionality for text inputs
+- Fuzzy matching for typeahead search on data grids, tables, select dropdowns, menus, and more
+- ARIA role & attribute management for complex, fully accessible custom components
+- First-class support for accessible labelling
+- Reactive tracking for various DOM element states (focus, hover, transition, size, intersection, etc.)
+- So, so much more

 Baleada Features doesn't include any markup or styles.
-Instead, it combines composables from [Baleada Composition](/docs/composition) with the Vue Composition API to create JavaScript-only layers of logic, which you can use directly in your app, or to power your own custom component library, with your own custom markup and styles.
+It only ships composables, which you can use to power your own custom component library, with your own custom markup and styles.

 ::: type="success"
-For a ✨111-page✨ deep dive in to the patterns, concepts, and Vue 3 best practices behind Baleada Features, [check out "Rethinking Reusability in Vue"](https://rethinking-reusability-in-vue.alexvipond.dev).
+Check out ["Rethinking Reusability in Vue"](https://rethinking-reusability-in-vue.alexvipond.dev), a 150+ page deep dive in to the patterns, concepts, and Vue 3 best practices behind Baleada Features.

 Use code **BALEADA** for $15 off!
 :::